Skip to main content

 VIRUS MUTATIONS AND VARIANTS

+When a virus’s structure changes as it replicates, such changes are referred to as mutations, and a virus with one or more new mutations is referred to as a variant.
 Viral mutation is the alteration of the sequence of a virus’s genetic code.
 Viral mutation is a normal physiologic occurrence, and viruses are constantly mutating.
-Where mutations are located in a virus’s genetic material determine how they alter a virus’s properties.
-For instance, a mutation may alter a virus so that it spreads more or less easily or so that it causes more or less severe disease (WHO, 2021c).
+Where mutations are located in a virus’s genetic material determines how they alter a virus’s properties.
+For instance, a mutation may alter a virus so that it spreads more or less easily or so that it causes more or less severe disease (WHO, 2021b).

 MEASURES TO HELP REDUCE VARIANTS

 The more opportunities a virus has to spread, the more it replicates and the greater the chances for mutation.
 It is possible to reduce the number of variants that a virus develops.
-To reduce spread, and opportunity for the appearance of variants, public health measures for disease prevention (such as wearing a mask, washing hands, limiting close contact with others, and getting vaccinated) must be followed (Cleveland Clinic, 2021).
+To reduce spread and opportunity for the appearance of variants, public health measures for disease prevention (such as wearing a mask, washing hands, limiting close contact with others, and getting vaccinated) must be followed (Cleveland Clinic, 2024).

 Antigenic Drift

 One way that viruses can mutate is via antigenic drift.
 Antigenic drift refers to small changes in the genes of viruses that happen on a continual basis over time as the virus replicates.
 These genetic changes typically produce viruses that are closely related to each other.
 These viruses usually share the same antigenic properties.
-Thus, an immune system exposed to a similar virus will usually recognize and respond to it (CDC, 2019).
+Thus, an immune system exposed to a similar virus will usually recognize and respond to it (CDC, 2022b).

 However, these small genetic changes accumulate over time and eventually cause the development of viruses that are antigenically different.
 When this occurs, the body’s immune system may not recognize such viruses, and illness can occur.

 Antigenic viral changes are anticipated, so the composition of any vaccine must be evaluated regularly and updated as needed.
-Pandemics are less likely to occur with antigen drift thanks to researchers who continually monitor virus evolution and update vaccines as needed and to the gradual nature of virus replication (CDC, 2019).
+Pandemics are less likely to occur with antigen drift thanks to researchers who continually monitor virus evolution and update vaccines as needed and to the gradual nature of virus replication (CDC, 2022b).

 Antigenic Shift

 Antigenic shift is an abrupt, major change in a virus that causes the production of new proteins in the viruses that infect humans.
 It is typically unexpected and unpredictable.
 Antigenic shift leads to a new virus subtype or one that has emerged from an animal population that is so different from the same subtype of viruses in humans that most people do not have immunity to the new type of virus.
-When this type of shift occurs, the new viruses infect people, spread rapidly, and can lead to a pandemic (CDC, 2019).
+When this type of shift occurs, the new viruses infect people, spread rapidly, and can lead to a pandemic (CDC, 2022b).

 COMPARING ANTIGENIC DRIFT AND SHIFT